aledha/Obsidian-semester6/Vår23/LinStat/Advanced topics/Box-Cox plot.md

 >The Box-Cox transformation plot is a graphical tool used in statistics to explore the optimal transformation of a variable to achieve approximate [[Normal Distribution|normality]].
-The Box-Cox transformation is a power transformation that can be applied to non-normal data to make it more closely resemble a [[normal distribution]].
+The Box-Cox transformation is a power transformation that can be applied to non-normal data to make it more closely resemble a [[Normal Distribution]].
 It is defined by the equation:
 $$Y(\lambda) = \frac{{Y^\lambda - 1}}{\lambda}$$
 where $Y(\lambda)$ is the transformed variable, $Y$ is the original variable, and $\lambda$ is the transformation parameter.